 JSON-LD is the simplest to implement.
 The markup can be easily added to the HTML document, instead of having to wrap the markup around HTML elements (like Microdata).
 It converts unstructured data into readable structured data.

-When the schema types have been selected they need to be added to the web page.
+When the types have been selected they need to be added to the web page.
 As mentioned, JSON-LD is the easiest to implement.

 Implementing schema markup

-Below are some application options for schema markup:
+Below are some application options:

 - Assign your development team or technology partner to add JSON-LD directly to the page source